TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ## 5. Figures & Visualizations

+This section presents all figures referenced throughout the report, including system architecture diagrams, training curves, model comparisons, portfolio performance charts, and graph structure visualizations.
+Each figure is accompanied by a detailed caption explaining its significance.

 This section presents high-quality visualizations that directly support our analysis and results.
 All figures are generated using the code in `scripts/generate_report_figures.py` and are designed to enhance understanding of complex concepts.

 ### 5.1 System Architecture Diagram